Physics and Astronomy

 Students may pair a BA in physics or astronomy or a BS in applied physics with a Master of Arts in Teaching (MAT), data science, or another postgraduate degree.
 More information can be found on the Department of Physics and Astronomy website.

-The department also participates in an interdisciplinary doctoral program, the Program in Applied Mathematical and Computational Sciences (Graduate College).
+The department also participates in an interdisciplinary doctoral program, the Applied Mathematical and Computational Sciences Program (Graduate College).

 All of the department's courses and advanced laboratories are taught by faculty members.
 Faculty members also supervise associated laboratories taught by graduate students.
 Enrollment in courses beyond the elementary level is typically 15 to 20 students; there is ample opportunity for individual work.
 Special introductory courses are offered for students majoring in physics and astronomy and for others with a special interest in these subjects.